expo/expo/docs/pages/versions/unversioned/sdk/imagemanipulator.md

     -   **resize : `object`** -- An object of shape `{ width, height }`.
 Values correspond to the result image dimensions.
 If you specify only one value, the other will be calculated automatically to preserve image ratio.
     -   **rotate : `number`** -- Degrees to rotate the image.
 Rotation is clockwise when the value is positive and counter-clockwise when negative.
-    -   **flip : `string`** -- `ImageManipulator.FlipType.{VERTICAL, HORIZONTAL}`.
+    -   **flip : `string`** -- `ImageManipulator.FlipType.{Vertical, Horizontal}`.
 Only one flip per transformation is available.
 If you want to flip according to both axes then provide two separate transformations.
     -   **crop : `object`** -- An object of shape `{ originX, originY, width, height }`.
 Fields specify top-left corner and dimensions of a crop rectangle.

 -  **saveOptions : `object`** -- A map defining how modified image should be saved: